 Rogue Wave's cover of The Who has the honor of being so unknown that YouTube doesn't have a video version to share with you.
 Holding true to their sound, Rogue Wave crafted a Christmas song that does indie-rock proud.
 Bands that are able to take a headfirst dive into a genre like Christmas Music and surface without having to compromise their sound are a rare find.

 Love is Christmas has a melancholy sound that mimics the gray feelings often evoked by cold winter weather.
+Bareilles' sparse accompaniment is a nice change from the over-production so widely prevalent in music these days.
+The lyrics share a theme with a solid percentage of Christmas classics, and Bareilles' delivery makes for easy listening.

 The Killers have started a somewhat annual tradition of releasing a Christmas single around the holiday season.
 Boots is their most successful and memorable Christmas tune thus far.
 The Killers have a pretty unique sound that wouldn't normally seem to fit the Christmas genre, but Boots oes a great job of harnessing their energy talents to fit the mold.